Adroiti/docs-for-code-review-tools/Pylint-not-an-iterable.md

 ## Description

-Used when a non-iterable value is used in place whereiterable is expected.
+Used when a non-iterable value is used in place where iterable is expected.